devlinjunker/template.hapi.rest/README.md

-# Basic Webpack Server App
+# Template Webpack REST Server

-This is meant to be an example of how to use Webpack in the Backend for rapid development of an API server with endpoints for managing requests and connections to other servers and/or database/storage tools.
+Template and Example using Webpack for rapid development of an REST API server with endpoints for managing requests and connections to other servers and/or database/storage tools.

 This example can also be used to quickly create a server with your own endpoints to do whatever you would like on any requests (either user/interaction based, or with a cron job to make it on a scheduled basis)

 ## Dependencies
 Node v10+ and npm